Charles Bolsius

-Charles William Bolsius (June 23, 1907 - March 23, 1983) - was born in 's-Hertogenbosch, the Netherlands, the youngest in an upper-middle-class bourgeoisie family.
+Charles William Bolsius (June 23, 1907 – March 23, 1983) was a Dutch-born American painter.
+He was born in 's-Hertogenbosch, the Netherlands, the youngest in an upper-middle-class bourgeoisie family.
 His father ran the regional Gas Works and Bolsius formally studied art in The Hague before emigrating to the United States and moving to New Mexico in the early 1930s.
 He quickly assimilated into the art communities of Albuquerque and Santa Fe showing with the significant artist of the period.
 Bolsius had artistically matured within Dutch - German Expressionism.
 His woodblock handprints, using subject matter from the American West, capitalized on flat, bold, stark patterns and rough-hewn effects that were hallmarks of the expressionist woodblock tradition.
 His heavy light-filled moody paintings with cloudy brooding skies combined expressionistic influences with expansive western landscapes and the optimism of American impressionism.
 His work was critically recognized and exhibited at major museums and galleries throughout New Mexico and Arizona.

 Bolsius settled in Tucson in 1934.
 With his brother, Adrian "Pete" Bolsius, and sister-in-law Nan Bolsius the trio purchased the adobe ruins of the Fort Lowell Post Traders Store, (seven miles northeast of downtown Tucson) rebuilding it over the next decade into one of the great examples of Pueblo Revival architecture in Arizona.
 Together they established the Fort Lowell Arts Colony.
 Bolsius is known for his paintings, woodblock prints, architectural design, and hand-carved Spanish colonial revival furniture and doors.